Symptoms of Dog Yeast Problems

 - General fatigue due to suppressed immune system

 The above symptoms are an immune response that your dog may have when experiencing a yeast overgrowth issue.
 The pathogenic bacteria attacks the dog's internal organs, suppresses the immune system, and results in the above problems on the surface of the body of the dog.
-When this happens, the holistic approach is to balance the unhealthy bacteria with probiotics (healthy flora).

 With continued use of antibiotics, all the bacteria in the body of the dog is killed, including the friendly, healthy bacteria.
 With antibiotic use, symptoms may lessen, but soon return and intensify after antibiotic therapy is stopped.* Also, treating the yeast symptoms topically, such as with an antibacterial soap or special cleanser does not solve the fundamental problem that causes the yeast symtpoms in the first place.

 When confronted with a yeast problem in your dog, a holistic and effective solution is to add large amounts of probiotics to his diet and change the diet.
 Probiotics are perfect for controlling yeast because they:

 - Inhibit the growth of harmful bacteria by crowded them out of the gut.

 - Create an natural antibiotic-like substance called acidophilin1 which controls yeast growth without side effects.

 - Populate the gut with healthy flora, making it more difficult for the bad guys (yeast, bacteria, fungi) to take over.